sec-deadlines/sec-deadlines.github.io/README.md

 ## Adding/updating a conference

 * Read the data format description below. **Note that the timezone format sign is inverted** (e.g., UTC+7 is written as `Etc/GMT-7`).
 It's [not a bug][0].
 I hate this format too.
 I'd be happy to move to a different timezone JavaScript library that uses a friendlier format, but I don't have time for that.
 * Update `_data/conferences.yml`.
-You can do that on Github or locally after forking the repo.
+You can do that on GitHub or locally after forking the repo.
 * Send a pull request

 ### Conference entry record